 Why choose Georgia Heart Institute?

 When there are conditions affecting the structure of the heart, like PFO or ASD, it’s essential to receive highly-specialized care that starts with a precise diagnosis and innovative treatment options.
 As the state’s most-forward thinking heart and vascular program, the experienced interventional cardiologists and cardiothoracic surgeons of Georgia Heart Institute, provide cutting-edge care to treat the full spectrum of structural heart diseases.
-With a complete, multi-disciplinary approach through the Structural Heart Program, each patient receives the innovative treatment they need to feel their best.
+With a complete, multi-disciplinary approach through the Structural Heart Center, each patient receives the innovative treatment they need to feel their best.

 Receiving structural heart care at Georgia Heart Institute